 How Do You Become an HVAC Helper?

-To start as an HVAC helper, the first step should be finishing a job training program or an apprenticeship.
-It takes an average of several months to a year to complete these programs, which provide hands-on training in the installation and maintenance of HVAC systems.
-Some programs may also include classes in related subjects, such as electrical theory and safety practices.
+For anyone interested in being an HVAC helper, the first step should be finishing a job training program or an apprenticeship.
+These programs usually last for a few months to a year and provide hands-on training in the installation and maintenance of HVAC systems.
+Related subjects may be covered in additional classes, such as electrical theory and safety practices.

-As soon as they complete a training or apprenticeship program, HVAC helpers then have the option to become certified through any number of organizations, such as the HVAC Excellence or the Air Conditioning Contractors of America.
-You'll become certified after passing an exam, although some programs also require sufficient on-site work experience or continuing education credits.
+After completing a training program or apprenticeship, HVAC helpers then have the option to become certified through any number of organizations, like the HVAC Excellence or the Air Conditioning Contractors of America.
+These certifications typically require passing an exam and may require completing a certain amount of work experience or continuing education credits.

-The amount of money that an HVAC helper can earn will be dependent on their total experience, the region where they work and the specific company they're working for.
+An HVAC helper's salary will be dependent on their level of experience, the region where they work and the specific company they're working for.

-As reported by the Bureau of Labor Statistics, average yearly wage for HVAC helpers is around $37,000, although some HVAC helpers may have an opportunity to earn more.
-With experience and additional training, HVAC helpers may be able to advance to become fully certified HVAC technicians, earning higher average salaries.
+Based on findings from the Bureau of Labor Statistics, average yearly wage for HVAC helpers is around $37,000, although some HVAC helpers can eventually earn more.
+With experience and additional training, HVAC helpers can graduate into fully certified HVAC technicians, earning higher average salaries.